hapijs/wreck/README.md

 var optionalCallback = function (err, res) {

+    /* handle err if it exists, in which case res will be undefined */

     // buffer the response stream
     Wreck.read(res, null, function (err, body) {
         /* do stuff */